 Minerals and Waste

 The rich geology of the South Downs underpins so much of what makes the National Park special: its diverse landscapes, land use, buildings and culture.
-Whilst mineral working is an historic feature of the South Downs it also presents one of today’s key challenges to the National Park’s landscape.
+Mineral working is an historic feature of the South Downs and it also presents a key challenge to the National Park’s landscape.

-Meanwhile people living, working or visiting here generate waste that needs to be dealt with.
-Waste is a poor use of resources and causes environmental damage, throwing things away should be a last resort.
+People living, working or visiting here generate waste that needs to be dealt with.
+We work towards reducing, reusing and recycling waste before anything is thrown away.
 There are small-scale local waste and recycling facilities within the National Park, as well as larger facilities where waste from construction and demolition activities is recycled.
 Inert waste that cannot be recycled can be a useful source of material to enable the restoration of old quarries or to stabilise quarry faces.

 The South Downs National Park Authority are responsible for all planning applications related to minerals and waste development in the National Park.
 Minerals and waste development could impact on the qualities which make the National Park special – its landscapes and local distinctiveness.
 Major development proposals will likely be refused unless they can be demonstrated that exceptional circumstances exist and the development is in the public interest in line with National Planning Guidance